 2. Consider How Long Data Needs to Be Retained

 Not all data needs to be stored for the long term.
-Some data might be kept for legal reasons, some for practical reasons, others for the sake of keeping records.
-There are times when your data backup storage systems might be getting full where you need to consider your policy on how long backups are kept.
+Some data might be kept for legal reasons, some for practical reasons, and others for the sake of keeping records.
+There are times when your data backup storage systems might be getting full, and you need to consider your policy on how long backups are kept.

 3. Backups Should be Encrypted